X

 Malaysia is a melting pot of culture and offers a fusion of flavours, ingredients, experiences and traditions.

-Meanwhile, here’s a national favourite to try at home to get you in the mood.
+Here’s a national favourite to try at home to get you in the mood.
+And for some travel inspiration, read this story on Malaysia, on our travel pages.

 You don’t get more definitively Malaysian than this classic Nyonya dish.
 It is the mainstay of every Malaysian pot luck dinner.